 As part of an ongoing endeavor to continuously improve the myNYL experience, the UX team was tasked with redesigning the interface.
 Success criteria was pre-defined: optimize the conversion rate through increased usability.

-The discovery process involved a variety of activities, starting with a holistic mapping and audit of the workflow.
-We watched user session recordings to uncover pain points, collected feedback from our site survey, and looked to other financial services for best practices and inspiration.
-Some key takeaways:
+The discovery process involved a variety of activities, starting with a site mapping and audit of the workflow.
+We watched user session recordings to uncover pain points, compared the experience to the mail-in process, and looked to other financial services for best practices.

 1. Users had to stumble upon hidden menus to uncover functionality.

 2. The card format made information difficult to scan.

 3. Unnecessary steps cause cognitive overload and friction.

 To tackle our key problem areas, we explored opportunities across the entire user flow and applied our research to target our specific issues.
 We prioritized the following key changes based on effort and impact:

 2. Bundle all editing functionality onto one page